mongodb/mongo-ruby-driver/README.md

 completely harmless; strict mode is a programmer convenience only.

-To turn on strict mode, either pass in :strict => true when obtaining a DB object or call the :strict= method:
+To turn on strict mode, either pass in :strict => true when obtaining a DB object or call the `:strict=` method:

     db = Connection.new.db('dbname', :strict => true)
     # I'm feeling lax
     db.strict = false
     # No, I'm not!
     db.strict = true

 The method DB#strict? returns the current value of that flag.

-== Cursors
+## Cursors

-Random cursor fun facts:
+Notes:

-- Cursors are enumerable.
+* Cursors are enumerable (and have a #to_a method).

-- The query doesn't get run until you actually attempt to retrieve data from a cursor.
+* The query doesn't get run until you actually attempt to retrieve data from a cursor.

-- Cursors have a to_a method.
+* Cursors will timeout on the server after 10 minutes.
+If you need to keep a cursor open for more than 10 minutes, specify `:timeout => false` when you create the cursor.

-= Testing
+# Testing

 If you have the source code, you can run the tests.
-There's a separate rake task for testing with the bson_ext C extension enabled.

     $ rake test:c

-If you want to test the basic Ruby encoder, or if you're running JRuby:
+If you want to test the basic Ruby encoder, without the C extension, or if you're running JRuby:

     $ rake test:ruby

 These will run both unit and functional tests.
 To run these tests alone:

     $ rake test:unit
     $ rake test:functional

 To run any individual rake tasks with the C extension enabled, just pass C_EXT=true to the task:

     $ rake test:unit C_EXT=true

-If you want to test replica pairs, you can run the following tests
+If you want to test replica set, you can run the following tests
 individually:

-  $ rake test:pair_count
-  $ rake test:pair_insert
+    $ rake test:replica_set_count
-  $ rake test:pair_query
+    $ rake test:replica_set_insert

-It's also possible to test replica pairs with connection pooling:

-  $ rake test:pooled_pair_insert
+    $ rake test:replica_set_query

-===Shoulda and Mocha
+### Shoulda and Mocha

 Running the test suite requires shoulda and mocha.
 You can install them as follows:

     $ gem install shoulda
     $ gem install mocha

 The tests assume that the Mongo database is running on the default port.
 You can override the default host (localhost) and port (Connection::DEFAULT_PORT) by using the environment variables MONGO_RUBY_DRIVER_HOST and MONGO_RUBY_DRIVER_PORT.

-= Documentation
+# Documentation

-This documentation is available online at http://api.mongodb.org/ruby.
+This documentation is available online at [http://api.mongodb.org/ruby](http://api.mongodb.org/ruby).
 You can generate the documentation if you have the source by typing

     $ rake ydoc

 Then open the file +ydoc/index.html+.

-= Release Notes
+# Release Notes

 See HISTORY.

-= Credits
+# Credits

 See CREDITS.

-= License
+# License

  Copyright 2008-2010 10gen Inc.